devtron-labs/devtron/beta-releasenotes.md

 ## Bugs
+- fix: repo url and name handling with argocd (#5445)
 - fix: fix for terminal disconnect issue when custom transport is being used (#5436)
 - fix: gitops async failed for git cli mode in concurrent cases  (#5412)
 - fix: Updating pr-issue-validator-script (#5384)